 Net profit in 2016: $3,407,769,000

 Qatar Islamic Bank (QIB) is the largest of Islamic banks in Qatar.
 QIB was established in 1982 with paid-up capital of QR25 million and opened its first branch in 1983 as Qatar’s first Islamic financial institution.
 Since it is an Islamic financial Institution, all products and services offered by the bank are supervised by a Sharia Board.
 The Sharia Board ensures that the bank adheres to Islamic banking principles.
 For instance, Islamic banking rules forbid usurious lending (i.e., charging interest on loans).

 Assets in 2015: $34,898,490,000

 Return on Assets (ROA) in 2016: 1.51%

-The Commercial Bank of Qatar is the largest private bank in Qatar.
+The Commercial Bank of Qatar is the largest of the private banks in Qatar.
 It was set up by a Qatari businessman, Hussain Alfardan.
-Alfardan previously worked for Standard Chartered (then called Eastern Bank Limited), and saw the need for a private commercial bank in Qatar.
+Alfardan previously worked for Standard Chartered (then called Eastern Bank Limited) and saw the need for a private commercial bank in Qatar.
 The Commercial Bank of Qatar was established in 1975 as the first private bank in the country.
 The bank started operations on April 10, 1975, out of a small two-story building in what is now Souq Najada.